lsav/lise.me/_posts/2016-07-15-ivnc-volunteering.md

 lab -- I was feeling completely out of my element, and it has been a nice break to turn my attention to planning and organizing, which is something I do rather well.

-So, what sort of things go into organizing a conference?<!--more-->
+So, what sort of things go into organizing a conference?

 Uh, well, mostly printing things and then arranging them into neat piles.
 Lots and lots of printing...